Citizens from European Union & EEA

 SIRI, the Danish Agency for International Recruitment and Integration, has published a guide on applying for a work permit to volunteer in Denmark.

-It can take up to three months to apply for a permit and receive a decision, so if you need a permit please have this is mind and apply before 15 May 2021.
+It can take up to three months to apply for a permit and receive a decision, so if you need a permit please apply as soon as possible.
 There is no fee for applying for the permit.

 To be an Includer in Sweden